Volunteer Policies and Procedures

 All volunteer shifts must be scheduled in advance through the online calendar.
 Walk-ins are not accepted.

 The minimum age for volunteers is 12, except for Family Nights when the minimum age is 6.
 Volunteers under age 18 must have a youth volunteer waiver signed by a parent or legal guardian.
 Youth volunteer safety ratio requires one adult volunteer for every seven volunteers under age 18.

 Volunteers working for shifts other than Family Nights must be able to use their hands, fingers, and arms with dexterity; be able to physically handle, lift, and move up to 30 pounds; and stand during the entire 2.5- to 3-hour shift.
-On rare occasions we have volunteer opportunities for people looking for light physical duty: Inquire by emailing the volunteer office.
+On rare occasions we have volunteer opportunities for people looking for light physical duty: Inquire by emailing us.

 The dress code for warehouse volunteers is casual and comfortable.
 All warehouse volunteers must wear closed-toe shoes.
 Volunteers wearing sandals or flip-flops won’t be allowed to volunteer.
 Please ensure everyone in your group is aware of this policy.
 Volunteers should dress in layers, as work areas can range from very warm to very cool.
 Hooded sweatshirts and gloves are provided for those working in our refrigerated sorting area.

 Bags and purses aren’t allowed in the warehouse: Please secure them in our lockers.
 Bottled water is provided.
 Refillable plastic water bottles are allowed; glass bottles aren’t.
 Cell phones are allowed in the warehouse, but only for taking pictures.

 Volunteer parking is available anywhere in the Martin Distribution Center parking lot.